CDC Motorbike Practical Lesson 4: Narrow Plank

 - My advice is to learn how to mount the plank first before going for the timing.

 The second part involves staying on the plank for more than 6 seconds.
 The key to balancing on the plank is to turn the handle bar left and right to stabilize the bike instead of leaning your body left and right.
+Another important thing is to grip the fuel tank tightly with your thigh instead of opening up for leg as this helps greatly to stabilise the moving bike on the plank.
 There are 3 ways for you to try out for maintaining slow speed on the plank.

 The first way involves using the momentum when you accelerate hard to mount the plank.
 By using the momentum gathered, you can clutch in when both wheels are on the plank and let the bike free wheel.
 If it is too fast, you can slightly tap the rear brake to slow the bike down.
 When you feel the bike is losing speed, you have to half clutch so that the bike can continue moving until the end of the plank.
 I think this is the easiest way to pass the plank course for beginner.